 Recommendation: That the award information be reflected in the City Council minutes.
-Viewing Attachments Requi ires Adobe Acrobat.
-Click here to download.
-Attachments / click to dowr nload Attachments / Click to down noau

-Budget ordinance amendment #7 to the 2014-2015 City of Greenville budget (Ordinance #14-036) and amendment to the Town Creek Culvert Capital Project Fund (Ordinance #13-048)

-Abstract: This budget amendment is for City Council to review and approve proposed changes to the adopted 2014-2015 budget and the Town Creek Culvert Capital Project Fund.

-Explanation: Attached for consideration at the March 16, 2015, City Council meeting is an ordinance amending the 2014-2015 budget (Ordinance #14-036) and amending the Town Creek Culvert Capital Project Fund (Ordinance #13-048).
-For ease of reference, a footnote has been added to each line item of the budget ordinance amendment, which corresponds to the explanation below:

-A To appropriate funds to be received from Uptown Greenville to partner with installing the Live United Courtyard.
+Title of Item: Budget ordinance amendment #7 to the 2014-2015 City of Greenville budget (Ordinance #14-036) and amendment to the Town Creek Culvert Capital Project Fund (Ordinance #13-048) Explanation: Abstract: This budget as proposed changes to the a Capital Project Fund.
+Explanation: Attached for consideration at the March 16, 2015, City Council meeting is an ordinance amending the 2014-2015 budget (Ordinance #14-036) a amending the Town Creek Culvert Capital Project Fund (Ordinance #13-048).
+For ease of reference, a footnote has been added to each line item of the b ordinance amendment, which corresponds to the explanation below: A To appropriate funds to be received from Uptown Greenville to partner with installing the Live United Courtyard.
 This courtyard will be located on a West 4th Street property.
 The agreement for this partnership was approved by City Council in January (\$30,000).
 B To appropriate funds that have been received over the past few years for the Supplemental PEG Channel.
-The Public Information Office is prepared to use these funds to purchase new equipment for the Government Access Channel upgrades (\$134,372).

-Creek Culvert Capital Project (\$1,696,808).

-The budget ordinance amendment affects the following funds: increases the General Fund by \$164,372; and increases the Town Creek Culvert Capital Project Fund by \$1,696,808.

-Fund Original /Amended Proposed Amended Budget ------------- ------------------- ---------- ----------------
+The Public Information Office is prepared to use these funds to purchase new equipment for the Government Access Channel upgrades ( $$134,372$ ). $\underline{\mathbf{C}}$ To appropriate additional loan funds approved by the State to complete the Town Creek Culvert Capital Project (\$1,696,808).
+Fiscal Note: The budget ordinance amendment affects the following funds: increases the General Fund by \$164,372; and increases the Town Creek Culvert Capital Project Fund by \$1,696,808.
+Fund Original /Amended Proposed Amended Budget